 Be patient with your curls.
 If you have darker curls and waves, it may take a few sessions before you get the look you want.
 Trust the process, curl-friend!
 Don’t be surprised if your stylist is recommending that you take a break and come back in a few weeks for another session.
 They just want to make sure that you are not damaging your hair.

 SOME CLARIFICATION, PLEASE!

-Colouring your hair requires a cocktail of somewhat harsh ingredients that can linger even after washing out your colour.
+Coloring your hair requires a cocktail of somewhat harsh ingredients that can linger even after washing out your color.
 This can affect your results when trying to style your hair afterwards.
 Clarifying is a great way to give your hair and scalp a deep cleaning and give your curls a fresh start.

 MOISTURIZE, MOISTURIZE, MOISTURIZE

 Dying your hair can often result in a change to your hair’s porosity and your hair cuticle will likely be a bit lifted from the damage.
 To counteract this and to prevent dryness, you’ll need to consistently use water and product to hydrate and moisturize daily and deep condition often.
 Using a small amount of oil after styling can also help to seal in moisture throughout the day.